Thepowerofagod/Blue-Team/README.md

 - chkrootkit (web problems)
   - sudo apt install chkrootkit

+To remain running after reboot, malware is usually relaunched in some persistance mechanism, as we've discussed, this could be in Linux via services, drivers, scheduled tasks, Chron modules and other startup locations.
+- In Debian these can be examined for install packages that shouldn't be there.
+If we're looking for malware and threats:
+  - tail -20 /var/lib/dpkg/status : Contains inforamtion about installed packeges
+  - tail -20 /var/log/dpkg.log : Records Information when a package is installed

+Locations where you need to look for signs of malware trying to maintain persistence
+- The Linux cron job scheduler can be used to periodically execute code.
+So look for anything that shouldn't be present in any of these.
+  - ls -la /var/spool/cron
+  - crontab -l
+  - nano /etc/crontab
+  - ls -la /etc/cron*
+  - nano /etc/cron.weekly/tor

+Creating new services is a common method for malware to gain persistance
+- Get a list of our services
+  - systemctl list-units -t service --all
+  - systemctl status [Service Name like tor]
+  - csysdig and search for the service
+  - systemctl stop tor
+  - systemctl start tor
+- Let's imagine we have a service that we do not want to be running
+  - systemctl disable cron
+  - systemctl status cron
+  - systemctl stop cron
+  - systemctl enable cron
+- systemctl also has the ability to mark a unit as completely unstartable
+  - systemctl mask cron
+  - systemctl unmask cron
+- What is enable and disable at Start.
+Look for anything that should not be there.
+  - systemctl list-unit-files --type=service | grep enable
+- You can look at the boot log
+  - journalctl -b
+  - journalctl -u tor

 - Mac
   - https://objective-see.com
   - TaskExplorer: https://objective-see.com/products/taskexplorer.html (Like Proces Explorer form Sys)